stefano-dif/dissertation-sbm/README.md

-# Thesis Code: Stochastic Block Models: Theory and Applications
+# Thesis Code: 'Stochastic Block Models: Theory and Applications'

 This repository contains the R code used in the bachelor thesis titled "Stochastic Block Models: Theory and Applications".